oliverguhr/german-sentiment/readme.md

 ## Cite

-Please cite us if you found this useful:
+You can read the [paper here](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.201.pdf).
+Please cite us if you found this useful.

 ```
 @InProceedings{guhr-EtAl:2020:LREC,